Donny-GUI/web-hosting-automation-script/README.md

 # web-hosting-automation-script
-Sets up an enviroment for webhosting automatically on an ubuntu os.
+Sets up an enviroment for webhosting automatically on an ubuntu os or windows.